How to Determine If Your GM SUV Has ZW7 Premium Smooth Ride Suspension or Z55 Autoride Suspension

 Premium Smooth Ride: indicated by the RPO code ZW7.
-This suspension uses a conventional suspension in the front, but the rear uses a self contained, self leveling Nivomat shock in the rear.
-ZW7 equipped trucks come with a softer spring in the rear since the Nivomat self leveling system does some of the work or holding the truck up.
-Replacing a ZW7 Nivomat unit with a standard shock requires also replacing the spring.
-Otherwise the truck will sag in the rear and have a much harsher ride and potentially dangerous handling.
+This suspension uses a conventional suspension in the front, but the rear uses a self-contained, self-leveling Nivomat shock in the rear.
+ZW7 equipped trucks come with a softer spring in the rear since the Nivomat self-leveling system does some of the work of holding the truck up.
+Replacing a ZW7 Nivomat unit with a standard shock requires also replacing the spring, otherwise the truck will sag in the rear and have a much harsher ride and potentially dangerous handling.

 Autoride: indicated by the RPO code Z55.
-This suspension system uses electronic shocks in the front that automatically adjusts to road conditions, becoming stiffer or softer as necessary.
-The rear will use an electronically controlled self leveling air shock that is monitored by ride height sensors and inflated remotely from an on-board air compressor.
+This suspension system uses electronic shocks in the front that automatically adjust to road conditions, becoming stiffer or softer as necessary.
+The rear will use an electronically controlled self-leveling air shock that is monitored by ride height sensors and inflated remotely from an on-board air compressor.

-This is an example of a RPO sticker for a GM SUV with Z55 Autoride.
+This is a RPO sticker for a GM SUV with Z55 Autoride.
 This sticker is always found on the inside of the glove box door.
 You can see the codes are in numerical order and that this vehicle came equipped with the Z55 Autoride suspension.

 In a nutshell, these are your options with a Z55 Autoride Suspension:

 1. Convert the vehicle to a conventional high-end monotube shock suspension with shocks and springs.
 It will shut off your computer and air system and will help you avoid costly future repairs, but let you keep the same smooth ride.
 A conversion kit typically costs around $700.